MicrosoftDocs/mesh-docs/mesh/events-guide/events-overview.md

 # Overview of Mesh events

+Events experiences in Microsoft Mesh can vary widely—in their look, feel, and use case.
+Use the default environments and artifacts to run event experiences or create custom environments and content to curate company events even more.

+Create the event in the Mesh portal, customize it in the Microsoft Mesh app, create a template to reuse your customizations in the future, and use the powerful suite of tools to produce it.

+## Customization experience

+By default, all environments in Mesh are customizable with the Mesh editor.
+Whether it's a default environment or a custom one, use the Mesh editor in the menu bar to customize immersive experiences to address the unique needs of your event—without writing a line of code.

+Event creators can select from a set of ready-to-use immersive spaces, customize them by adding images, videos, and/or a screen share template, then prepare them to show up in an event in an orchestrated way.
+Once these objects are added, change the size and position, or put the video on loop so it fits right into your event.
+These customizations can then be saved as a template for anyone in the organization to reuse.

+### Custom environments and artifacts

+In addition to the no-code customization experience, you can leverage Unity and the Mesh toolkit to create custom environments and rich content that can be used in event experiences.
+To learn more about creating custom environments and artifacts, see the [Choose your journey](../develop/getting-started/choose-your-journey.md) developer docs to get started.

+## Key capabilities of Mesh event experiences

+- **Single vs multiroom events:** Single room events can host up-to 16 people.
+For larger events, participants are grouped into 16 person rooms to provide the optimal experience for all users.

+- **Broadcasting in multiroom events:** Broadcast to all attendees in all rooms simultaneously to ensure all attendees can hear and follow your lead as an event host.

+- **Event production tools:** Control the artifacts and content you add to orchestrate an immersive experience.

+- **Spatial audio:** Spatial audio provides directionality and distance to interactions in Mesh, enabling multiple small group discussions to occur in the same place.

+- **Multiple event roles:** Designate roles like co-organizer and attendee to specify who can customize events with you and who cannot.

+- **Event templates:** Save any customization you make in an environment or event to be reused in future events.

+## Event hosting flow

-Events in Mesh should be familiar to most organizations that work with Microsoft Teams.
-The general flow is to:
+Events in Mesh should be familiar to most organizations that work with Microsoft Teams with the added step of customize.
+So, Create, customize, and host:

 1. **Create an event in the Mesh Portal:** Start with the Mesh Portal to create or edit your event, invite participants, and manage Mesh worlds.

-1. **Customize and save the event in the Mesh app:** Customize your event at least 30 minutes before the start time to add text, video, and/or screenshare artifacts and prepare your environment for your event.
+1. **Customize and save the event experience in the Mesh app:** Customize your event at least 30 minutes before the start time to add text, video, and/or screenshare artifacts and prepare your environment for your event.

-    1. **Provision multiple room events** at-least 30 minutes before the start time to ensure that the event provisions properly.
+1. **Create event template:** Save your customizations as an event template to be reused in future events.

 1. **Host your event in Mesh:** Leverage a set of tools to manage participants, and control the artifacts that you've added to your environment.